cristofima/BankSystemMicroservices/docs/sonarqube-integration-guide.md

 ### Key Pipeline Practices

-1. **Use Conditional Execution**: Only run SonarQube when variables are set and use `SendCoverageToSonar` to control coverage reporting
+1. **Use Three-Variable Control**: Employ `SkipSonarQube`, `SendCoverageToSonar`, and `RunWithoutCoverage` for precise conditional execution
+2. **Dual SonarQube Preparation**: Use separate preparation tasks - WITH coverage when any code requires coverage analysis, WITHOUT coverage only when ALL changes don't require coverage
-2. **Set Timeouts**: Prevent hanging with appropriate timeout values
+3. **Set Timeouts**: Prevent hanging with appropriate timeout values
-3. **Auto-Discovery**: Let SonarQube discover projects automatically in `dotnet` mode
+4. **Auto-Discovery**: Let SonarQube discover projects automatically in `dotnet` mode
-4. **Minimal Exclusions**: Only exclude necessary files (bin, obj, migrations)
+5. **Minimal Exclusions**: Only exclude necessary files (bin, obj, migrations)
-5. **Always Collect Coverage**: Simplify pipeline by always collecting coverage data, then controlling what gets sent to SonarQube
+6. **Always Collect Coverage**: Simplify pipeline by always collecting coverage data, then controlling what gets sent to SonarQube
-6. **Dual SonarQube Preparation**: Use separate preparation tasks for scenarios with and without coverage data
+7. **Strict Conditional Logic**: Ensure WITHOUT coverage task only runs when ALL modified files don't require coverage analysis

 ## Troubleshooting